-The identification and determination of the expected credit losses of trade receivables and receivables.
-We assessed the appropriateness of the grouping under service concession arrangements require the and the credit loss provisioning methodology application of critical judgement by management.
+The identification and determination of the expected application of critical judgement by management.

 expected credit losses, which is subject to high degree of estimation uncertainty.
-Trade receivables and receivables under service concession arrangements were grouped by reference to the credit risk characteristics and assessed collectively for credit loss allowance.
-When measuring expected credit loss, the Group considered the credit loss incurred in the past, and adjusted by taking into consideration current conditions and forward looking We checked the mathematical accuracy of the factors.
+Trade receivables and receivables under service concession credit risk characteristics and assessed collectively for credit loss, the Group considered the credit loss incurred in the past, and adjusted by taking into factors.